 In this output, you can see the interface of the main application.
 We have a login screen on the left and a signup screen on the right.
 It is mandatory to provide all the information in both the login and registration screens.

-You may also like:
+You may also read other articles on Python:

-- Upload a File in Python Tkinter
+- Set a Background Image in Python Tkinter